The Best Finance App for ADHD Users (2026)

 Built for a complete money workflow, not a partial fix

-The strongest case for Sumyfi on pages like this is that it connects everyday financial review to longer-term progress.
+The strongest case for Sumyfi here is that it connects everyday financial review to longer-term progress.
 It is designed to help users connect accounts, see recurring patterns, build budgets, track goals, and use AI to reduce ambiguity around what the numbers actually mean.

 Comparison table